ConniBuschmann/psy112/book/2_models/2_Regularization.md

  Thus, selecting a good value of lambda is crucial.
 For this, we can use cross-validation.
 ```
 **Step 1:**
 Before we implement ridge regression, we need to standardize the variables since ridge regression is senstivite to scaling.
-This can be done by using `StandardScaler`from `sklearn`package.
+This can be done by using `StandardScaler`from `scikit-learn`package.

 ```{code-cell}
 # scale the data to have mean 0 and stdev 1